HackerN64/F3DEX3/README.md

 However, it retains all other F3DEX3 features:
 - 56 verts, 9 directional lights
-- Occlusion plane (optional, see below)
+- Occlusion plane (optional with NOC configuration)
 - Z attribute offsets
 - All features not related to vertex/lighting: auto-batched rendering, packed 5 triangles commands, hints system, etc.

-The performance of F3DEX3 vertex processing with LVP and NOC is almost the same as that of F3DEX2; see the Performance Results section below.
+The performance of F3DEX3 vertex processing with both LVP and NOC is almost the same as that of F3DEX2; see the Performance Results section below.

 ### Profiling